HedgehogDevelopment/AzureDeployTemplates/Blog Posts.md

 #### Deployment Scripts: Option 1 - Give public access  ####
 Our solution to this was to create a public blob storage container called **sitecore** and store all of the scripts in there.
 Since it was public, no shared access token was needed and everything worked correctly.

 This was the option we went with....being the easiest to setup.
-You can see some other alternatives further down the page.
+You can see an alternative to this method further down the page.

 The default ARM templates need to be uploaded into a storage container.
 Download the default ARM template scripts from the [Sitecore GitHub repository](https://github.com/Sitecore/Sitecore-Azure-Quickstart-Templates/tree/master/Sitecore%208.2.3/xp) repository.
 These scripts need to be uploaded into the **sitecore** Blob Container into a folder called **xp**.
 Everything in the /Sitecore 8.2.3/xp folder from Sitecore's default repository should be uploaded to the **xp** folder in the storage container.